NixOS/rfcs/rfcs/0145-doc-strings.md

 - Create distinct outer and inner formats for Nix doc-comments to enable accurate automated parsing and extraction.
 - Ensure clear differentiation from internal comments, making them accessible to tooling solutions such as documentation rendering and building.

-- Convert `nixpkgs` comments intended for documentation into this format.
+- Convert `Nixpkgs` comments intended for documentation into this format.

-- In addition, the developer experience and adherence to established conventions should be taken into account.
+- In addition, the developer's experience and adherence to established conventions should be taken into account.
 Equally important is ensuring that doc comments remain effortless to compose and comprehend, though it is essential to acknowledge that this aspect may vary subjectively based on personal preferences.

 ## Non-goals